 - 1 Basic staff allocated for classrooms: 31.00 increase based on the change in projected ADE and historical increase in enrolment over the summer.
 The Sept.
-30 adjustment and Needs positions are used to address difficult staffing issues and to avoid disruptions due to the number of small schools and small programs and to meet the 22 to 1 Ministry average class size and the collective agreement - 2 Guidance 0.50 increase due to collective agreement enrolment changes - 3 Program Enhancement: no funding in 2019-2020, 5.00 contingency - 4 Program Enhancement extension agreement ends - 5 Remove 1.17 SHSWFocus.
+30 adjustment and Needs positions are used to address difficult staffing issues and to avoid disruptions due to the number of small schools and small programs and to meet the 22 to 1 Ministry average class size and the collective agreement

+- 2 Guidance 0.50 Increase due to collective agreement enrolment changes 3.
+Program Enhancement: no funding in 2018-2020; 5.00 contingency subject to senior staff discretion as required 4.
+Program Enhancement extension agreement ends 5.
+Remove 1.17 SHSM/Focus.
 Increase in IB coordinator of 0.5 FTE to support introduction of IB program at Merivale next year.
-0.67 Arts, 1.50 IB, 0.50 Athletes - 6 Adult over 21. enrolement based projection - 7 LST increase by 2.5 FTE increase in discretionary LST.
+0.67 Arts, 1.50 IB, 0.50 Athletes - 6 Adult over 21, enrolement based projection - 7 LST Increase by 2.5 FTE increase in discretionary LST.
 LST 0.33 increased due to enrolment Collective agreement - 8 LST extension agreement ends - 9 System Classes +5.33 (4 units) ASD, +1.33 (1 unit) each ASDSCSP, BIP and -1.33 (1 unit) DD.